 Reading is the second input you need if you’re a beginner.
 It improves your grammar and vocabulary, besides equipping you with the content to sustain conversations (for lack of content, you’ll struggle to speak beyond a minute even if you’re a fluent speaker).

 While reading, mark difficult words and later on refer a dictionary to see its meaning and how it is used in sentences.
 Both are important (some make the mistake of limiting to only the meaning).
 You can also listen pronunciation of the word if you’re using an online dictionary.
-If you’re not sure which online dictionary to use, you may find following post useful:

 What to read?

 Read something that interests you and isn’t too difficult for your level.
 It could be newspapers.
 It could be books.
-Here is a relevant post that covers books and novels you can read:

 14. Make use of commute time and other time wasters